PerseusDL/perseusld/CODE_REVIEW.md

 # Events?
 Why not announce events?
 Other tools might want to know when this widget changes.

+# data-activator="#annotation_query_button"
+I think it would be best not to have activation of the widget be tied to a click of a DOM element.
+We may want some other kind of UI or code event to trigger activation.
+We don't have to get rid of it but there should be a method that can be called to begin activation.

 # Singleton?
 You could make this class a singleton so you could call class methods with the this keyword.